nikwin/nikwin.github.io/_posts/2021-03-11-recCommon.md

 title: "The Recreation Commons of SMAC"
 tag: syph
 date: 2021-03-11
-desc: How the recreation commons of SMAC help worldbuilding.
+desc: "How the recreation commons of SMAC help worldbuilding."
 ---
 <h2>The Recreation Commons of *Sid Meier's Alpha Centauri*</h2>